Return to the essay table of contents

 Yehudi's sight beheld, beyond his feeling: Anna still stood there, dead.

-Stanislas wrenched the ax-head free as she fell, blood pouring now, and Yehudi raced past him
+Stanislas wrenched the ax-head free as she fell, blood pouring now, and Yehudi

 Grabbing a coat, out the open door, slamming it back in his face.